When Parents Grieve: Surviving the Loss of Your Child

 Therapy can help in the early days after a loss as well as later in the process.
 How you feel may change over time, and you may be surprised at some of the things that will arise.
 Counseling can help you navigate those issues and find healthy ways to cope.

 For a small number of people who experience grief (about 10%), their grief doesn’t ease.
 They don’t reach that place where they can move forward.
 This is known as complicated grief or prolonged grief disorder (PGD).
 This type of grief often occurs along with PTSD, anxiety, or depression.
 The risk for PGD is greater when the death of the loved one is sudden or the result of a traumatic event.
-This type of grief requires professional support.
+In such cases, reaching out for professional support, such as the compassionate help offered by Calmerry, is crucial to provide you with the guidance and care you need during these difficult times.

 Start where you are